go-sakayori/autoware_mtr_python/README.md

 ### Details of `map_polylines_mask`

 This mask indicates which of the `P` points per polyline are valid.
-This is useful since not all polylines are exactly 20 points long, and padding is common.
+This is useful since not all polylines are exactly 20 points long, and padding with zeroes is used to fill the remaining points.

 ---